 For people like Josh (name changed) the club provides greatly needed friendship and support.
 Riverwood Lunch and Leisure recently sent through this story:

 Josh is aged in his late forties and is a long-time member of the Lunch & Leisure Club.
 Josh was diagnosed with Schizophrenia Affective Disorder at the age of 17 and he comes from a loving and supportive family.
 He has an interest in art and computers and is a keen footy fan.
 On first appearance, Josh presents well and seems as though his life is in order.
 On closer inspection Josh is sometimes confused and must ensure he keeps to a structured routine, avoids any stressful situations and has set healthy boundaries where he lives in bedsit accommodation.
 Attending the group is one of the highlights of his week as Josh often feels lonely.
 Belonging to the group gives Josh the opportunity to socialise and have some fun and a laugh in a safe environment.
 It is evident that Josh is growing more confident and is always on hand to assist when needed.
 He often arrives early to group to assist with setting up the day’s activity, set up the Wii, games, karaoke and call the bingo games.
-The emotional and social support of Lunch & Leisure provides an opportunity for Josh to manage stress, boost confidence and improves his overall wellbeing.
+The emotional and social support of Lunch & Leisure provides an opportunity for Josh to manage stress, boost confidence and improve his overall wellbeing.

 Riverwood Lunch and Leisure provides wonderful support and friendship to people like Josh.
 Please pray that the people attending the lunches will know God’s love and friendship.
 Please pray for strength and encouragement for the leaders and volunteers.